BharathwajManoharan/SRM_CSE_NOTES_PART_01/README.md

 - [Physical and Mental Health using Yoga (18GNM101L)](./18GNM101L)
 - [Value Added Course (VAC)](./VAC-Value%20Added%20Course)

-Each subject folder contains detailed lecture notes, study materials, and question banks to help you in your studies.
+Each subject folder contains detailed lecture notes, study materials, & question banks to help you in your studies.
 Feel free to explore the folders and download the resources you need.

 ## Contributing